DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 }
 ```

-The minified version gives considerably less information about the backend structure:
+The minified version provides considerably less information about the backend system:

 ```js
 function s1(){...}